-These are the same people who constantly keep blaming the government, politicians, leaders, industrialists, Bollywood celebrities, public servants, change-makers, entrepreneur and everyone they can find on the planet.
-These are the same people who keep pointing fingers at policies, trends, markets, ideas and everything on the planet.
+These are the same people who constantly keep blaming the government, politicians, leaders, industrialists, Bollywood celebrities, public servants, change-makers, entrepreneurs and everyone they can find on the planet.
+These are the same people who keep pointing fingers at policies, trends, markets, ideas, and everything on the planet.
 These are the same people who don’t even spare God.

 When we blame, we surrender our power to change.
 So, let’s introspect before point our fingers on anyone.

 In a nutshell, these people are that group of people that are hate-mongers and criticizers but never do an introspection of what they are doing.
 And, I think this is about us all, mostly all.
 We’re filled with errors, weaknesses, imperfection but we always keep blaming someone else for the things we can change ourselves.